airdaydev/airday/roadmap.md

 - [] tooltip for closing a window that shows kb shortcut
 - [] tree backed indexing system to move between panes with numbers
 - [] host front-end on cloudflare pages initially (sunlist-private + opentofu)
+- [] consider a flash or something more obvious when switching panes
 - [] Deselect nav bar items when leaving focus
-- [ ] closing a list focuses on the previous list item
 - [ ] list switcher to switch between open files (opt+tab)
 - [ ] empty list state nice
 - [ ] Context click on list header